-Figure 6: Small Water System water production in 2021 as reported to the County and in Electronic Annual Reports.
+Figure 5: Small Water System water production in 2021.

 Improving outdoor water use efficiency will be a major priority going forward, but it is also important to recognize that low density development has greater potential for high outdoor water use.
 County Planning9 continues to encourage more infill development with both multi-family housing and Accessory Dwelling Units, which are water saving relative to lower density development.